 First and foremost it's important to point out that the lights are not a figment of the collective imagination of a gullible public.
 The mystery lights have been well-documented by scientists and celebrities.
-If you go to the Marfa Lights Viewing Center, you are likely to see them for yourself.
+If you go to the Marfa Lights Viewing Center, you are likely to see them in the night sky for yourself.
 James Dean is said to have been so obsessed with them during the filming of the movie Giant that he would keep a telescope nearby at night to catch glimpses of them.

 Ghost lights are an ancient phenomenon that occurs worldwide.
 Some people call them will-o-the-wisps, while others refer to them as swamp lights or orbs.
 It's hard to say precisely when the Marfa lights first appeared.
 There are reports of sightings dating back to the 19th century, but the first known printed account of them showed up in a 1957 issue of Coronet Magazine, where they were referred to as "the Texas Ghost Lights."

 There are two notable studies on the Marfa Lights.
 One was done by Society of Physics students at the University of Texas at Dallas in 2004.
 Another study was conducted four years later by a group of scientists from Texas State University.
 The Texas State scientists spent 20 nights using spectroscopic technology to observe the lights.
 Both studies came to similar conclusions that the Marfa Lights were most likely caused by the headlights of cars driving by on Highway 67, or by small campfires in the distance.

 Although, some people who have seen the lights vehemently deny this solution.
 Michael Hall wrote a piece on the subject for Texas Monthly in 2006 entitled "The Truth is Out There."
 Hall's article explored both magical and scientific explanations for the lights.